 - Nova-days, we just can’t live without our smartphones, so it is very important to have an extension for the socket, as in many hostels they are far away from your bed.

 - Don`t try to save money buying a cheap backpack.
 It is one of the most important things and your home for next months.
 It will be on your back for many many hours, so very good, comfortable straps are essential.
 It really needs to be a top quality one.
-I bought a cheap one, had to sewn it many times, and I’ve wounds on my shoulders from a very bad straps, trust me, hurts a lot!
+I bought a cheap one, had to sewn it many times, and I’ve had wounds on my shoulders from a very bad straps.
+Trust me, hurted a lot!
 Before my next backpacking trip I bought a good one and that made a big difference.

 - Apart from the shoes, I binned quickly, Lonely Planet book on South America got left in my third hotel, simply because I didn’t want to carry such a heavy guide-book, since everything I needed was online.
 Maybe for people staying in tents, when internet connection is not always available, might be helpful, but otherwise you will be just fine with your smart phone.

 - Please, wherever you are flying to, don`t stay just one night in your first location.
-Your body need to rest after a long fly and adapt to the new climate.
+Your body needs to rest after a long fly and adapt to the new climate.
 It took me 4 days when I landed in Brazil in November from a cold Europe.

 - I`ve had 50 Euros always in my purse, just in case.
 Cash machine is not always available.
 US Dollars are good too.